How might we use our individual experiences, capacity for empathy, and understanding of institutions and the arts to talk openly about race?

 About the Series

-The Empowered Educators Series provides a forum for teachers, educators, administrators, counselors, and the like to think critically and hold open discussions on race, equity, bias, and pedagogy.
+The Empowered Educators Series provides a forum for teachers, educators, administrators, counselors, and the like to think critically and openly discuss topics of race, equity, bias, and pedagogy.
 The program promotes ongoing learning, partnerships with supporting organizations, and community building among teachers.

 Carnegie Museum of Art, Center for Urban Education, Western Pennsylvania Writing Project, the Learning Instigator, and Remake Learning have joined to support educators in their approaches and abilities to facilitate thoughtful discussions about race in the classroom.